-My current focus within the research group Spaces of Climate and Energy Laboratory (SpaceLab) is on a sub-project titled 'Solar 'power': Producing accountable institutions for transitions to renewable energy'.
-Funding for this postdoctoral position comes from the Akademia agreement between the University of Bergen and Statoil, and from the Bergen Research Foundation for the project 'European Cities as Actors in Climate and Energy Transformation'.
-As part of the Centre for Climate and Energy Transformation (CET), I am keenly engaged with human and development geographers as well as along interdisciplinary lines.
+My postdoctoral project was entitled ‘Solar ‘power’: Producing accountable institutions for transitions to renewable energy’.
+This was funded through the Akademia agreement between the University of Bergen and Equinor, and the Bergen Research Foundation project ‘European Cities as Actors in Climate and Energy Transformation’.
+As part of the Centre for Climate and Energy Transformation, I engage keenly with human and development geographers as well as along interdisciplinary lines.

 14 November: Climate poetry, Fest for Fesken, Bergen. https://www.ba.no/vis/kalender/events/35489693 and https://soundcloud.com/sidsareen/the-case-for-hope-amidst-climate-change-catastrophe